all-contributors/all-contributors/docs/project/contribute.md

 #### Translate strings
 1. Go to [the crowdin project].
-2. Click on the flag of the language you want to translate the documentation to.
+2. Click on the flag of the language you want to translate the documentation too.
-3. Click on any `*.md` files that isn't completely translated (read showing 100% on the right-hand-side)
+3. Click on any `*.md` files that isn't completely translated (read showing 100% on the right-hand side)
 4. Write your translation in the _"Enter translation here"_ field (which would correspond to the translation of the text in the _"SOURCE STRING"_ field above) then click "SAVE"
 5. If someone (including yourself) submitted a suggestion (which should appear in the _"[LANGUAGE] TRANSLATIONS"_ section below) and you believe it's correct then click on the :ballot_box_with_check: icon to approve it.

+### Change deployments
+After you translate strings in any given languages, you won't see those changes appearing live until the `master` branch was updated followed by a successful deployment.

 ## Search
-Search is by algolia, configuration is at https://github.com/algolia/docsearch-configs/blob/master/configs/all-contributors.json
+Search is by algolia, the configuration is at https://github.com/algolia/docsearch-configs/blob/master/configs/all-contributors.json

 ## Running the site locally:
 All Contributors uses Docusaurus to maintain our documentation website.
 For more info visit the [Docusaurus Website](https://docusaurus.io)